weiting109/the-odin-proj-projects/google-homepage/readme.md

 ### Learning objectives
 - Deconstruct a webpage
+- Use developer tools to inspect a webpage when stuck
 - Apply CSS Grid, CSS Flex, HTML to build and style a page

 ***